 The Refugee Garden

-Heidi and I dodged the pelting rain and went out for Indian food, talking rapidly to cover the years, though of course we couldn't.
-After we finished.
-I followed her car eagerly down a road that ran along the other side of the railroad tracks, until we turned off and entered an old-fashioned apartment complex.
-The buildings had brown roofs that wrapped halfway down the exterior walls, with doleful, square windows cut through the shingling.
-My first impressions was that it was badly in need of a remodel, that it would likely not receive while it was home to such financially vulnerable residents.
+Heidi and I dodged the pelting rain in the already flooded parking lot, and I followed her car eagerly down a road that ran along the other side of the railroad tracks, until we turned off and entered an old-fashioned apartment complex.
+The buildings had brown roofs that wrapped halfway down the exterior walls, with doleful, square windows cutting through the shingling.
+It was badly in need of a remodel that it would likely not receive while it was home to such financially vulnerable residents.

 As I crept over the speed bumps, neighbors passed back and forth, and young boys ran across the parking lot boldly.
 Women in beautifully embroidered saris strolled along, and a small child with shy brown eyes watched me from behind a makeshift curtain that was draped haphazardly behind double-glass doors.